 Geoff Miller CEO of GLI Finance is perhaps a man who sits on more P2P boards than perhaps anyone else in the western world.
 At the recent AltFi European Summit he said that one of the key needs for the industry he saw was for greater finance experience at an operating Board level.

-He also gave a fascinating and realpolitik presentation (rare in a world of “hype it up”).
+He also gave a (rare in a world of “hype it up”).
 Eg: